atlan-antillia/TensorflowUNet/README.md

 learning_rate  = 0.001

 </pre>
-You will pass the filename of this configuration file to TensorflowUNet constructor to create your model in the following way:<br>
+You will pass the filename of this configuration file to <a href="./TensorflowUNet.py">TensorflowUNet</a> constructor to create your model in the following way:<br>
 <pre>
   config_file = "./model.config"